 3.6.
 At all times prior to the transfer of title, Airworks shall have access to the goods that it owns, wherever these may be located.

 3.8.
-In the event that Airworks wishes to exercise its property rights specified in this Article, the buyer herewith gives its unconditional and irrevocable permission to Airworks and to third parties designated by Airworks to enter all locations in which the property of Airworks is located and to remove the said property.
+In the event that Airworks wishes to exercise its property rights specified in this Article, the Buyer herewith gives its unconditional and irrevocable permission to Airworks and to third parties designated by Airworks to enter all locations in which the Item(s) of Airworks is/are located and to remove the said property.

 Article 4 – Inspection and complaints

 4.3.
 A possible deviation regarding minor points in respect of the Item compared to images, drawings, specifications and other documentation on the website forms no grounds for complaints.
-If a complaint only relates to a part of the Contract this cannot result in cancellation/termination of the entire Contract, unless the Contract has to be deemed to be unfit as a whole.
+If a complaint only relates to a part of the Agreement this cannot result in cancellation/termination of the entire Agreement, unless the Agreement has to be deemed to be unfit as a whole.

 Article 5 – Delivery times

 5.1 The stated delivery times are applicable as a guide and in such cases only as an approximation.
-Unless agreed specifically otherwise in writing, Airworks provides no guarantee whatsoever in respect of the agreed delivery times and a non-timely delivery shall provide the buyer with no right to compensation, no right to dissolve the Contract or right to fail to meet any obligation towards Airworks.
+Airworks will strive to deliver the Item within the agreed delivery time, but Airworks provides no guarantee whatsoever in respect of the agreed delivery times Unless agreed specifically otherwise in writing.
+A non-timely delivery shall provide the Buyer with (i) no right to compensation, (ii) no right to dissolve the Agreement or (iii) right to fail to meet any obligation towards Airworks.

 5.2 The delivery times stated by Airworks are only applicable to deliveries from stock and are approximate delivery times.
-The delivery time is based on the working conditions applicable at the time the Contract is entered into and on the timely delivery of products to the buyer.
+The delivery time is based on the working conditions applicable at the time the Agreement is entered into and on the timely delivery of products to the Buyer.
 If delays arise as a result of a change in the working conditions referred to or because products ordered in a timely manner from third parties are not delivered in a timely manner the delivery time shall be extended insofar as reasonable by the duration of the delay.
-A reasonable transgression of the original agreed delivery time,

 6.1.
-The risk of loss of or damage to the delivered Items and/or goods that are the subject of the Contract shall transfer to the buyer at the moment at which they have been legally and/or actually delivered to the buyer and have thus come under the control of the buyer or third parties designated by the buyer.
+The risk of loss of or damage to the delivered Items shall transfer to the Buyer at the moment at which they have been legally and/or actually delivered to the Buyer and have thus come under the control of the Buyer or third parties designated by the Buyer.

 6.2.
-The buyer is liable for all damage to the Items and the other goods that arises through the failure of the buyer to comply with one or more of his obligations under the Contract, in any event up to the moment at which title has formally transferred to the buyer in accordance with that which is stipulated in Article 3 of these Terms and Conditions.
+The Buyer is liable for all damage to the Items and the other goods that arises through the failure of the Buyer to comply with one or more of his obligations under the Agreement, in any event up to the moment at which title has formally transferred to the Buyer in accordance with that which is stipulated in Article 3 of these Terms and Conditions.
 All damage is assumed to have arisen as a result of that.